Titan Uranium Inc.

-Titan Uranium Inc. Announces Virgin Trend Project Drill Results
+Titan Uranium Inc. Announces Border Block Project Drilling and Exploration Update

-SASKATOON, SASKATCHEWAN--(Marketwire - June 15, 2009) - Titan Uranium Inc. ("Titan" or the "Company") (TSX VENTURE:TUE)(FRANKFURT:T4X), a North American generative explorer, is pleased to announce drill results from the Virgin Trend project.
-The project is the subject of a Letter of Agreement between Titan and Japan Oil, Gas and Metals National Corporation (JOGMEC) wherein JOGMEC can earn a 50% interest in the Virgin Trend project by funding Cdn $9 million in exploration over three years.
-The partners have agreed to amend the Letter of Agreement and extend the first farm-in period from March 31, 2009 to March 31, 2010.
-Titan is the operator of the exploration programs.
+SASKATOON, SASKATCHEWAN--(Marketwire - Feb.
+5, 2009) - Titan Uranium Inc. ("Titan" or the "Company") (TSX VENTURE:TUE)(FRANKFURT:T4X), a North American generative explorer, is pleased to announce that the Company's 2009 drilling program is underway on the Border Block project.
+The Border Block project is the subject of a Letter of Agreement between Titan and Japan Oil, Gas and Metals National Corporation (JOGMEC) wherein JOGMEC can earn a 50% undivided interest in the project by funding Cdn $6 million in exploration over four years (Titan Uranium Inc. PR, November 12, 2008).
+JOGMEC accelerated funding on the project by providing an additional $500,000 for a total of $1.5 million during the first earn-in period ending March 31, 2009.

 J. Allan McNutt, P. Geo., M.A.Sc., is Titan's Qualified Person (as defined by National Instrument 43-101) for uranium projects and is responsible for the technical information contained in this release.

 About Titan Uranium Inc.